matt-gardner/old-memorization-program/README.txt

 Created and copyrighted by Matthew Gardner

-//TODO:  Fix this with the updates...

 Feel free to use this program however you wish, but I ask that you do not distribute it unless granted permission by me.
+(I don't know much about licenses.
+I'll have to look into that before I release it to the wild.)

 Email: draifen@gmail.com
-Last updated March 29, 2008
+Last updated June 3, 2009

 How to use the program:

-In order to run the program, put the Memorization Program folder in your "Program Files" folder (on a PC - in the "Applications" folder on a Mac), and double click the Memorization Program.cmd file.
-It should work fine from there.
-(On a Mac it could be more complicated.
-You might need to change the execution privilege for the .command file.
-Instructions for doing that are at the end of this file.)
+Run the script run.sh.
 At start up, the program will load the last file saved.
 If no file has been saved, it will load a blank list.
 The program should be pretty self explanatory, but here are a few tips:

+General Tips:

 This program works best when it is used daily, as it has an algorithm that decides what words should be reviewed.
 It reviews words once a day for a week,